Sugar in Wine Chart

 Uncovering The Sugar

 Fortunately, the good wineries out there make tech sheets available.
-You can find out important information including residual sugar level of each vintage!
+You can find out important information, including the residual sugar level of each vintage.

 sweet-red-wines-cheap